Sign in

 Residential address information is used and combined with other data to calculate a non-government school community’s capacity to contribute to the costs of schooling.
 This may influence the level of Australian Government recurrent funding for non-government schools.
 The information is also used to inform Australian Government school education policy.

-Note: If your school or school location is new in 2023, contact us to find out if you need to complete the collection.
+Note: If your school or school location is new in 2025, contact us to see if you need to complete the collection.

-Government schools and some non-government schools are exempt from completing the Address Collection under the Australian Education Regulation 2013.
+Government schools and some non-government schools are exempt from completing the address collection under the Australian Education Regulations 2023.

 These schools are: